pbt-santos/mtatransit/readme.txt

 had more experience using Python.
 There is a migration database file provided by flask-migrate that we can use to adapt our db at a later time.

+There was no profile page used though this could be changed in case MTA wants it eg: to track which turnstiles they fixed Not adopted from Miguel: (profile pages, avatars)